 As of 2017 the Starving Artist Café is Permanently Closed.

-For almost six years this was the website for the Starving Artist Café, an eattery in the town of Easley, SC.
+For almost six years this was the website for the Starving Artist Café, an eatery in the town of Easley, SC.
 Founded in 2011, The Starving Artist Café aimed to serve the freshest seasonal produce from the heart of South Carolina.
 Supporting the area’s local artists, the cafe and its gallery was a relaxed setting for morning coffee or an afternoon teatime treat.
 The Starving Artist Café was also open Friday and Saturday evenings until 9pm for dinner and live music events.

 As of 2017 the Starving Artist Café is Permanently Closed